Obesity: A Health Epidemic in Developing Countries

-Over the past three decades, the highest rise in obesity levels was found among women mostly from Egypt, Saudi Arabia, Oman, Honduras, and Bahrain.
-Among men, the study shows the rise in obesity in New Zealand, Bahrain, Kuwait, Saudi Arabia and the US.
+Over the past three decades, the highest rise in obesity levels were found among women mostly from Egypt, Saudi Arabia, Oman, Honduras and Bahrain.
+Among men the study shows rise in obesity in New Zealand, Bahrain, Kuwait, Saudi Arabia and the US.

 Rates of overweight and obese individuals rose from 29 percent to 37 percent among men and from 30 percent to 38 percent among women, worldwide.
 It has been found that men weigh higher in developed nations, while women’s weights were higher in developing nations.

-“Many of our patients are from countries like Oman, Saudi Arabia, and the US who come for affordable and safe bariatric operation procedures in India,” says Dr Nandakishore Dukkipati (Chief Bariatric Surgeon at LivLife Hospitals) He also noted that there has been a steady increase in obesity and related diseases occurring in Indians as well.
+“Many of our patients are from countries like Oman, Saudi Arabia and the US who come for affordable and safe bariatric operation procedures in India,” says Dr Nandakishore Dukkipati (Chief Bariatric Surgeon at LivLife Hospitals) He also noted that there has been a steady increase of obesity and related diseases occurring in Indians as well.